tconfrey/BrainTool/support/userGuide10.md

 Note that you can only sync to one external file source.
 With GDrive Google will automatically keep incremental versions of your BrainTool file which can help with recovery if you overwrite or delete your data, whereas the local file will be changed on each update.
 In either case you should consider periodically exporting your data (via Actions) to save a backup copy.

+Note also that GDrive syncing requires walking through Googles authorization process to give BrainTool access to read and write the files.
+Unfortunately this process requires popups and cookies, two browser features that Google is actively trying to restrict!
+Make sure your browser allows cookies from accounts.google.com and popups from both accounts.google.com and braintool.org.
+Even more unfortunately a recent update on Googles part means that a browser-based tool like BT, which is just code that runs in your browser with no database or back end logic, only gets a cookie valid for an hour.
+BT will notify you that the cookie has expired whenever the Topic Manager gets focus and you can choose to refresh then or the next time its needed to save the file.
+Refreshing may or may not force you to walk through the authorization process again.

 If you edit the file externally BT will warn you that your data is out of date the next time the Topic Manager gets focus and will offer to refresh from the external version.
 You can also use the 'Refresh from File' button in the Actions panel at any point.
 If you use multiple browsers or machines with the same Google account or with access to the same local file you can share your braintool topics across them (again with a sync to import changes made elsewhere).

 The 'Sticky Tabs' setting controls whether or not a tab 'sticks' to the saved item in the tree that it was opened from.
 When set to be not sticky BT uses a strict matching between the url in a tabs address bar and the item initially saved.
 This means a server side redirect or a navigation (inside a web app say) which changes the url will move the tab out of its associated tabgroup and unselect its row in the topic tree.
 When it's set to be on, a tab opened from the topic manager (or saved into the topic manager) will stay marked as open in the tree and associated with the BT item until the tab is closed or clearly being re-used for a different purpose (recognized by the user manually entering a url in the address bar or clicking a bookmark item etc).
 User research has shown that this notion of having tabs tied to a specific purpose or work item improves overall workflow.
 If a 'stuck' tab has been navigated to a different url that you want to save separately in the tree invoking the Bookmarker on the tab will let you do so.